What is the Choice School Application?

 If I miss the lottery application window, will I have another chance to apply?

 There is only one lottery.
 The lottery completes enrollment for all schools, with the rest of the students going to a Waitlist.
-You can call a school and ask to be put at the bottom of the Waitlist.
+Late applications will open on February 22, 2019, after 4:00 pm.
+All late applicants are moved to the bottom of the school's waitlist.